San Juan Island Whale Watching FAQ’s

 • What is the best time to see Orca Whales in the San Juan Islands?

 Whales are found around the San Juan Islands (90 miles north of Seattle) throughout the year.
 Typically, the best time to see Orca Whales is between April and October, with the weather generally being nicer than the winter months.
+Check out our recent sightings here.

 The San Juan Islands are one of the best places on earth to encounter Orcas Whales and you can expect to see them on the vast majority of our whale watching tours.
 We also regularly encounter beautiful Humpback Whales (through November) and Minke whales in the area.
 Our long range boat, experienced crew, and our departure location in Friday Harbor help ensure that our sightings are the highest they can be.